 Alignment is still important but it can no longer be the ultimate goal.

-Do you ever hear a CFO or CMO talk about aligning Finance or Marketing with the business?
+Do you ever hear a CFO talk about aligning Finance with the business?
 Of course not.
-We need to embed the philosophy into our collective IT DNA that says “We ARE the business!"
-When IT organizations start to do that, they find their stock rising, moving higher up the value curve.
+We need to embed the philosophy into our collective IT DNA that says “We ARE the business!”
+Because when IT organizations start to do that, they’ll find their stock rising, moving higher up the value curve.

-Ouellette & Associates (O&A) developed the IT Maturity Curve based on a year-long research study with Babson College, involving 130 CIOs, COOs and IT Leaders from 65 companies across 10 industries and a combination of site visits, interviews and a quantitative survey.
-This, along with over 30 years of O&A experience transforming more than 3,500 IT organizations worldwide, tells us that there has never been a better time to be in the IT profession — as long as the team has the necessary skills and tools to succeed.
+We developed the IT Maturity Curve based on a year-long research study with Babson College.
+The study included 130 CIOs, COOs and IT leaders from 65 companies across ten industries and involved a combination of site visits, interviews and a quantitative survey.
+The results, along with over 30+ years of O&A experience transforming more than 3,500 IT organizations worldwide, tell us that there has never been a better time to be in the IT profession — as long as the team has the necessary skills and tools to succeed.

-Stage 2 are the order takers that build efficiency and effectiveness.
-Stage 2 organizations do, eventually, get called when a major business initiative is underway and they are able to process the order.
+Stage 2 organizations are the order-takers that build efficiency and effectiveness.
+Eventually, they’ll get called when a major business initiative is underway and they are able to process the order.

-Stage 3 is where most IT teams aspire.
-These are strategic partners and trusted advisors who are embedded into the business.
+Stage 3 is the level most IT teams aspire to.
+These organizations are strategic partners and trusted advisors who are embedded into the business.
 They are agile, innovative and good at leading change.
-As a CIO, we liked being at Stage 3 because we got invited to the first meeting when an opportunity arose.
+CIOs like being at Stage 3 because they get invited to the first meeting when an opportunity arises.

-Today’s leading CIOs are at Stage 4.
-They are the Innovative Anticipators that have built a culture of innovation throughout IT.
-These are the people that are calling the meeting to discuss business transformation.
+But the most successful, game-changing CIOs today are at Stage 4.
+They have built a culture of innovation throughout IT and, as a result, are the people that are calling the meeting to discuss business transformation.
 They are true business leaders.

 Stage 4 IT organizations excel at all four stages, with an emphasis on continuous improvement.
 They never lose sight of service excellence, consulting skills or communicating the value of IT while they are leading the business to new opportunities.
-They build a solid foundation with a focus on IT culture and talent – and ensure they are good at every level.
+They build a solid foundation with a clear IT workforce strategy — and ensure they are good at every level.

 Where is your IT team today?
 What stage does your company need IT to be in for you to successfully compete, differentiate and sustain growth?
 Do you want to be the disrupter or the disrupted?

-As much as we want to accelerate the journey, we can’t skip stages.
-And, there is always a risk of backsliding, so we need to keep our game strong at every stage through continuous improvement.
+As much as you’ll want to accelerate the journey, you can’t skip stages.
+And since there is always a risk of backsliding, you need to keep your game strong at every stage through continuous improvement and talent development.

 Stage 1 organizations mature to Stage 2 by excelling in service, project management and business requirements management.
 These are the skills that build confidence in IT.
 Consistently great service and successful projects earn credibility for IT.

-Stage 4 IT organizations create and sustain a culture of innovation while driving continuous improvement across all of the skills that got them to Stage 4.
+Stage 4 IT organizations create and sustain a culture of innovation while driving continuous improvement across all of the skills that got them there.

-As CIOs, we are fortunate to have an end-to-end view of how our companies operate.
-Using this unique seat at the table, and by studying the trends in our industry, Stage 4 IT organizations can look around the corner and “anticipate" (not align!!!) new opportunities for our companies.
-We can bring innovation and thought leadership that drives new revenue streams and redefines the customer experience.
-We can be the game changer.
-We can be the disrupter.
+CIOs are fortunate to have an end-to-end view of how their companies operate.
+Using this unique seat at the table, and by studying industry trends, Stage 4 IT organizations can look around the corner and “anticipate” new opportunities for their companies.
+They can bring innovation and thought leadership that drives new revenue streams and redefines the customer experience.
+They can be the game changer.
+The disrupter.

-Obviously we have people in our organizations at each stage of the maturity curve journey.
-Savvy CIOs are focused on the percentages of people at each stage.
-They are executing new Talent/Workforce strategies that move more resources higher up the curve.
-For example, if you have 70% of your IT workforce in stages 1 and 2 and only 30% in stages 3 and 4, imagine the impact you will have on the business when you shift this from 70/30 to 60/40 to 50/50 or better!
+Of course, you’ll have people at each stage of the IT Maturity Curve in your organization, so focus on the percentages of people at each stage and on developing and implementing an IT workforce strategy that will move more resources higher up the curve.
+For example, if you have 70% of your IT workforce in Stages 1 and 2 and only 30% in Stages 3 and 4, imagine the impact you will have on the business when you shift from 70/30 to 60/40 to 50/50 or better!